Look for the star when selecting products in the catalog.

 Adaptive shape gripper DHEF: adaptable like a chameleon’s tongue

-The adaptive form gripper DHEF is a further development of the FlexShapeGripper.
+The adaptive shape gripper DHEF is a further development of the FlexShapeGripper .
 Its principle of action is derived from the tongue of the chameleon.
-In order to catch prey, the animal lets its tongue rip out like a rubber band.
+In order to catch prey, the animal lets its tongue zip out like a rubber band.
 Shortly before the tip of its tongue reaches the insect, it pulls back in the middle as the edges continue to move forward.
 As a result, the tongue adapts to the shape and size of the prey and wraps around it tightly.

 The pneumatic gripper’s main component is a silicone cap that is filled with a slight overpressure.
 The silicone cap is modeled on a chameleon’s tongue and fits flexibly and tightly over the material being gripped.
 This allows a gripping object to be enclosed and held.
-Even the reception of several objects, such as screws from a shell, can be realized by a corresponding control with proportional valves.
+Even multiple objects, such as screws from a bowl, can be picked up by a corresponding control with proportional valves.